hpjeonGIT/Tips/rhel_centos_troubleshooting.md

 ## when authentication window becomes unclicable or undismissable
 - alt+F2, then enter 'r' then enter
 - refresh the gnome GUI

+## when libcrypto conflicts:
+- Perforce, matlab?
+- Error message: `symbol lookup error: /lib64/libk5crypto.so.3: undefined symbol:EVP_KDF_ctrl, version OPENSSL 1_1_10`
+- Solution: disable or rename libcrypto.so.1.1 from lib folder of the application